David-Byrne/SADD/docs/report/implementation.md

 ### Web

 The web service is powered by an Nginx server.
 I chose Nginx as it is highly performant and it maintains a low memory footprint under load.
-All the resources it serves are static, i.e., they don't need to be dynamically created using a server side programming language such as PHP.
+All the resources it serves are static, i.e., they don't need to be dynamically created using a server-side programming language such as PHP.
 This is done by sending a HTML page that, when it loads, immediately connects to the websocket service.
 It receives the latest data when it connects and uses it to inflate the visualisations.

 ```` javascript
 socket.onmessage = (message) => {